sara-nawaz/gene-editing-survey/README.md

 expressing opinions on this topic (and why?)

 Design of this survey was influenced by [previous focus groups and interviews](https://github.com/sara-nawaz/Gene-editing-Q-method), which  served as the basis for another chapter of my PhD thesis as well as a manuscript currently under review.

+A few notes on code: This project was a steep learning curve for me, so the code is very messy (!).
+I plan to go back and clean up my code when I have the time, but
+I haven't done this yet, so reader beware.